Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Introduction

 To demonstrate the suitability of our proposed formulation, we conduct a computational experiment that compared it to two state-of-the-art approaches.
 The former is the standard JCC-OPF, whose drawback is to leave the power system vulnerable to severe events, e.g., by dispatching insufficient generation capacity or giving up on alleviating congestion.
 The second approach guarantees robust feasibility using AGC only, which results in conservative solutions with increased operating costs, for instance, due to inefficient and oversized generation capacity.
 Our novel formulation results in decisions that are more reliable than the former approach and more cost-efficient than the latter.

 The main contributions of our work are thus the following:

-\begin{itemize} \item We propose a novel formulation that accounts for various reserve actions employed in actual power system operations, such as AGC and manual re-dispatch. \item We use a joint chance constraint to restrict the probability of manual adjustments occurring instead of limiting the probability of violation of technical constraints.
-Hence, we consider a more realistic setting where the AGC operates under ordinary system conditions and the manual adjustments, which are not automatic, are implemented under adverse scenarios only. \item We show that our approach yields solutions that are more reliable than the conventional joint chance-constrained DC-OPF, yet less costly than those approaches that guarantee robust feasibility. \end{itemize}
+\begin{itemize} \item We propose a novel optimal power flow formulation that accounts for both adverse and normal operations and their relation to the various reserve actions employed in actual power system operations, such as AGC and manual re-dispatch. \item Our problem formulation combines aspects of chance-constrained and robust optimization.
+We use a joint chance constraint to restrict the probability of entering adverse operating conditions, while enforcing that feasibility recovery is possible for all scenarios with the use of additional controls.
+Specifically, we limit the probability of manual adjustments occurring instead of limiting the probability of violation of technical constraints, and guarantee that the use of manual controls ensures that the system remains feasible in all scenarios.
+This is representative of a realistic setting where the AGC operates under ordinary system conditions and the manual adjustments, which are not automatic, are implemented under adverse scenarios only. \item We show that our approach provides an opportunity to obtain solutions that are different than existing chance-constrained and robust optimization approaches.
+In particular, our approach yields solutions that are more reliable than the conventional joint chance-constrained DC-OPF, yet less costly than those approaches that guarantee robust feasibility with AGC alone. \end{itemize}

 The rest of this paper is organized as follows.
 Section~\ref{sec:formulation} describes the proposed SOPF formulation, which is derived from two traditional approaches in the literature.
 Section~\ref{sec:solution} describes the reformulation and algorithm used to make our proposal tractable and computationally efficient.
 Section~\ref{sec:eval} explains the methodology we use to benchmark our approach, while Section \ref{sec:case} discusses experimental results from a case study.
-Finally, conclusions are duly drawn in Section~\ref{sec:conclusion}.
+Finally, conclusions are drawn in Section~\ref{sec:conclusion}.